unterrichtdaniel/clariad/docs/Vision_and_Scope.md

    - 100% adherence to documentation standards
    - 30% improvement in developer satisfaction regarding documentation clarity

-4. **System Performance**
+4. **Claude Desktop Integration**
+   - Successful tool registration with Claude Desktop in 100% of installations
+   - 95% success rate in agent-to-agent context transitions
+   - 90% user satisfaction with the Claude Desktop integration
-   - Less than 5% error rate in agent-GitHub interactions
+   - Less than 5% of agent interactions failing due to context limitations
-   - 4.5/5 user rating for conversational clarity and ease of interaction

 5. **Workflow Integration**
    - Successful validation across 5 pilot projects